brimshot/AttributeHelper/README.md

 When passing in attribute names as arguments, names for attributes that resolve to classes should be given in form of a qualified class name i.e. 'namespace\path\to\MyAttribute' or *MyAttribute::class*

-Names for attributes that do not resolve to a class are just strings.
+Names for attributes that do not resolve to a class should be passed as simple strings.

 ### Method list